wein.plus

 Log in Become a Member

-The wine-growing region is located in the federal state of Baden-Württemberg in Germany and is divided into South Baden and North Baden.
+The growing region is located in the federal state of Baden-Württemberg in Germany and is divided into South Baden and North Baden.
 It stretches almost 400 kilometres from Lake Constance along the Upper Rhine Plain via the Badische Bergstrasse and Kraichgau to Tauberfranken.
-The vineyards cover 15,828 hectares.
-To the north is the city of Heidelberg with Germany's oldest university, founded in 1386.
+The vineyards cover 15,828 hectares of vines.
+To the north lies the city of Heidelberg with Germany's oldest university, founded in 1386.
 The Baden Wine Route begins north of this city and leads to Ortenau in southern Baden.
-As early as the 2nd century, winegrowing spread northwards from Lake Constance.
+Viticulture spread northwards from Lake Constance as early as the 2nd century.
 It reached its peak in the 16th century.

 Landkarte des Anbaugebietes Baden